MPMA: Preference Manipulation Attack Against Model Context Protocol: Threat Model

 \section{Threat Model}

-\textbf{Attack Scenario.} The scenario is shown in the \autoref{fig:scenario}.
+\textbf{Attack Scenario.} The scenario is shown in the~\cref{fig:scenario}.
 We consider a malicious provider that publishes a paid MCP server on the third-party platform.
 When the user deploys this server, it will influence the LLM's tool selection process, thereby increasing the likelihood that the malicious server is chosen over its competitors.
 This preferential selection ultimately leads to economic gains for the attacker through service usage fees or advertising income.

 \textbf{Attacker’s Capability.} We assume the attacker as the MCP server builder who has white-box access to the MCP server, allowing manipulation of metadata such as the tool name and description.
-Furthermore, the attacker is capable of publishing the malicious MCP server to third-party MCP platforms.
-Note that the attacker does not possess any control or modification capability over the base LLM deployed within the LLM agent.
+Furthermore, the attacker can publish the malicious MCP server to third-party MCP platforms.
+Note that the attacker does not possess any control or modification capability over the base LLM within the LLM agent.

 \textbf{Attacker’s Goals.} (1) Attack effectiveness.
 The attacker seeks to ensure that the malicious server consistently outperforms competing servers in terms of selection frequency by the LLMs, thereby securing measurable economic benefits.
 (2) Stealthiness.
 The attacker aims to maintain the malicious server’s inconspicuousness.
 Specifically, the tool name and description should not raise suspicion among users and should evade both manual inspection and automated machine detection mechanisms. \looseness =-1